 Green onions, also called scallions, are a versatile ingredient that's included in many recipes.
 They add both flavor and color to a dish, can be cooked or eaten raw, and used as a garnish.
 So it would make sense to keep them on hand, but, unfortunately, they can turn limp and slimy before you get around to using them.
 This is often due to improper storage.
 By using one of three methods for storing green onions, you'll find that they'll last days longer than if they were simply placed in the refrigerator.
 This avoids food waste and avoids wasting your grocery money, too.

 All you need to store green onions and keep them fresher longer is a jar, plastic bag, and paper towel.
 Before proceeding with any method, be sure to remove all packaging materials from the scallions.

-- Place your green onions in a jar and fill it with an inch or two of water, just enough to cover the roots.
-Then place the jar on the windowsill in your kitchen.
-Your onions will not only stay fresh but also will continue to grow.
+As we don't need to store other types of onions in the fridge, it seems logical that it's not necessary to store green onions in the refrigerator.
+This method calls for storing on a windowsill.
+Put the onions in a heavy-bottomed jar that is tall enough to hold the scallions without them flopping over.
+Place the green onions root-side down and fill the jar with an inch or two of cold or room temperature water (just enough to cover the roots).
+Then simply place the jar on the windowsill in your kitchen.
+Your onions will not only stay fresh but will also continue to grow.
 Change or add water every couple of days, as needed.